 For example, here is a list of some Dell/Alienware computers whose USB-C ports do not support displays.
-Also, Luna Display does not support Surface Pro devices.
+Luna Display also does not support Surface Pro or Surface Studio devices.

 My PC has both a USB-C and an HDMI port: which Luna should I buy?

 The only difference between the two units is the port type.
 Many PCs have USB-C and HDMI ports.
 If both ports can be used for an external display, you can purchase whichever Luna fits in with your workflow best.

 What about custom PC builds?
 Does Luna need to be plugged into the graphics card?